 QUESTION: What is my current grade in the class?

-ANSWER: I use https://thinkwave.com to keep track of the scores you earn in each assignment or exam.
+ANSWER: I use Canvas to keep track of the scores you earn on each assignment, quiz, and exam.
 You should monitor it regularly to see your current standing in the course.